-In the future, the mechanical design of the proposed robotic platform will be performed.
-Extensive stiffness analysis according to finite element analysis (e.g. ANSYS software package) or virtual joint method (VJM) (Pashkevich et al. 2009) will be implemented for the study of the robot's behavior in loading conditions.
+In the future, the mechanical design, the actuator selections, the development of the human robot interface will be performed.
+Extensive stiffness analysis according to finite element analysis (e.g ANSYS software package (ANSYS)) or virtual joint method (VJM) (Pashkevich et al. 2009) will be implemented for the study of the robot's behavior in loading conditions.
 This analysis is necessary for the kind and thickness of materials which will be used, mainly for the strut and the passive serial chain which sustains the main torque amounts.
-Also, the serial kinematics chain can become more easilv adjustable to the kinematics characteristics of typical feet.
+Also, the serial kinematics chain can become more the adjustable easily to kinematics characteristics of typical feet.
 The dynamic modeling of the platform is also a subject for research.
 Compliant control algorithms such as force control, impedance control etc, which are appropriate for the rehabilitation task, will be studied in detail based on special injury treatment.
 The construction of the platform and its use in rehabilitation exercises on actual patients is our final task.

-In parallel, an identification method of foot kinematics parameters is being developed, which estimates the foot axes and kinematics parameters (Syrseloudis et al., 2009), by recording foot movements with a coordinate measuring device, and with no use of any internal angle measurement, extending the ideas from (Daney and Emiris, 2001).
+In parallel, an identification method of kinematics parameters is developed, which estimates the foot axes and kinematics parameters (Syrseloudis et al., 2009), by recording foot movements with a coordinate measuring device, and with no use of any internal angle measurement, extending the ideas from (Daney and Emiris, 2001).
 Identification of the ankle axes and foot kinematics parameters is useful in the rehabilitation exercise.
 In this way, a general device (e.g. Stewart platform) can suitably perform the trajectory planning or a mechanically adjustable device can be tuned properly such as a future version of the robot proposed here with more adjustable parameters.